-Description: The course provides statewide information to students interested in learning more about the ocean and freshwater systems by becoming involved in the Marine Option Program (MOP).
-The course will review the requirements of the MOP Certificate of Completion, explore opportunities for internships, research projects, and careers dealing with water environments.
-The course will also present guidelines in proposal writing, project implementation, data collection and interpretation, report preparation, and formal project presentation.
+Prerea: Oualified for ENG 100.
+Semester Offered: Fall, Spring Description: This course provides information to students interested in learning more about organizations and projects related to ocean and freshwater systems.
+The course will review the requirements of the Marine Option Program (MOP) Certificate and explore opportunities for internships, research projects and careers dealing with water environments.
+The course will also present guidelines in proposal writing, project implementation, data collection and interpretation.